ymatsunaga/mdtoolbox-doc/alad_ksdensity.rst

 .. highlight:: matlab

 ===========================================================================================
-Conventional MD of Alanine-Dipeptide: 2D Potential of mean force (PMF) from scattered data
+Conventional MD of Alanine-Dipeptide and 2D PMF surface
 ===========================================================================================

 This example is located in ``example/md_alad/pmf/``.